-You can develop Dilaudid dependence or tolerance without becoming addicted, but if you suspect that something more may be going on, speak to your doctor or call one of our advisors at 1-888-716-9806.
+You can develop Dilaudid dependence or tolerance without becoming addicted.
+But if you suspect that something more serious is developing, speak to your doctor or call to talk to one of our rehab placement specialists today at 1-888-341-7785.

-Making the decision to seek help from one of the top inpatient rehab programs is a very personal choice.
-People often suffer from addiction privately, and the last thing they want is for their friends, family and employers to be aware that they’re going for treatment.
-Rest assured that the best Dilaudid treatment centers value your privacy as much as you do.
+The decision to seek treatment help is a very personal choice.
+People often suffer from addiction in isolation, and the last thing they want is for their friends, family, and employers to know that they’re going for treatment.
+Rest assured that professional Dilaudid treatment centers are required by law to safeguard your privacy.

 From the moment you pick up the phone to call for help, your information will be kept strictly confidential.
-Many programs offer private rooms, while others encourage a more "group support" approach.
-Check with the facilities that you’re interested in to see what they can offer.
+Many programs offer private rooms, while others encourage an approach with more focus on group support.
+Check with the facilities that you’re interested in to see what they offer.

 What Happens During Treatment?